 Most of us tend to head towards salty, sugary or fatty foods when cravings hit us.
-Quite a bit of the time, these cravings two or more of the above three – sugary and fried, salty and fried as well as at times, considering carbs metabolise into sugars, salty, sugary and fried all at once.
+Quite a bit of the time, these cravings hit us in pairs, i.e. we eat two or more of the above three – sugary and fried, and salty and fried.
+At times, considering carbs metabolise into sugars, salty, sugary and fried all at once.

 Going back to human evolution, we were hunter-gatherers without many options for these three dietary elements.